Editor’s Note: This is a guest article from Hubs.

 What began as a technology primarily used for prototyping and engineers’ toys has evolved into an industry in itself.
 3D printing is considered to be one of the most disruptive of all Industry 4.0 technologies.
 “As a key element of the Industry 4.0 revolution, 3DP is evolving as a practicable alternative for both product development and conventional manufacturing” states a PwC whitepaper on I4.0 from late last year.

 Driving the industry forward is the arrival of new materials over the past few years; applications are exploding.
-Originally only a small selection of plastics were available to use in printing projects.
-Today the addition of materials such as concrete, metal and nano-particle ink have expanded the potential for innovation exponentially.
+Originally only a small selection of plastics was available to use in printing projects.
+Today the addition of materials such as concrete, metal, and nano-particle ink has expanded the potential for innovation exponentially.

 - The University of Maine recently completed the largest 3D printed boat, a two tonne, 7.5m cruiser, which is the largest ever 3D printed solid part.